 PAYMENT

 The Contractor’s request(s) for payment shall be made to the Customer in writing, accompanied with an invoice describing, as appropriate, reasonably detailed description of the invoiced deliverables and/or services and, where applicable, a breakdown of the amount invoiced by the Contractor to the Customer or the Work or its part performed, and upon fulfilment of other obligations stipulated in the Contract.
+Notwithstanding anything to the contrary hereof, the Contractor shall not

+issue any single invoice and/or multiple invoices for the total amount equal to or higher than twenty-five percent (25%) of the Contract Price; and at the same time

+issue an invoice within thirty (30) days of reaching the limit stipulated in the previous point above,

+even though the Contractor may have reached another payment milestone (i.e. the right to issue the respective invoice shall not arise until both of the above conditions are met).

 The Contractor is obliged to deliver to the Customer a duly issued invoice in the electronic form (PDF format) within one (1) day from the date of issue at the e-mail address: faktury@alinvest.cz.
 Invoices sent by the Contractor shall not be sent by the Contractor to other e-mail address(es) than the one stated in this Clause 28.2, nor sent by the Contractor in paper form.

 Each invoice will also contain a reference to the Subsidy Program.
 Each invoice will also contain the project registration number “7222200001” and the project name “ALFAGEN - Modernization of smelting and casting technologies” / (In Czech: “ALFAGEN – Modernizace technologie tavení a lití”).